jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/mailboxes/mailboxes.rst

    :width: 600
    :align: center

-3. To remove alias from the mailbox, click on remove icon of the alias and click on "Save changes" button
+3. To remove alias from the mailbox, click the remove icon of the alias and click the "Save changes" button

 .. image:: pic_mailboxes/mailboxesDeletionButton.png
    :width: 600